cmelab/flowerMD/paper/paper.md

 # Building Blocks
-JankFlow simplifies the execution of molecular dynamics simulations by integrating the capabilities of molecular builder packages like GMSO{@gmso} and MBuild{@snurr_hierarchical_2016}
-with the HOOMD{@anderson_hoomd-blue_2019} simulation engine, offering a comprehensive end-to-end simulation recipe development tool.
+JankFlow simplifies the execution of molecular dynamics simulations by integrating the capabilities of molecular builder packages like GMSO [@gms] and MBuild [@mbuild_2016] with the HOOMD [@hoomd_2019] simulation engine, offering a comprehensive end-to-end simulation recipe development tool.
 This is accomplished through three building block classes:

 • Molecule utilizes the mBuild and GMSO packages to initialize chemical